Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Results and Discussion

 \subsection{Excited state properties of Y6}

 Having somewhat validated our OT-SRSH functional, we now move on to considering the properties of the excited states of the contact dimers.
-A full analysis of the properties of the different contact pair dimers excited states is shown in the supplementary information (Figs. \ref{excited_properties}, \ref{excited_properties_2} and \ref{e/h correlation}).
+Our full analysis of the excited-state properties of the dimers is in the supplementary information (Figs. \ref{excited_properties}, \ref{excited_properties_2} and \ref{e/h correlation}).

-The properties of the dimers D2 and D4 as examples of the two distinct dimer behaviour in Y6 crystal alongside the Y6 monomer excited states are shown in Jablonski diagram in Fig.\ \ref{Jablonski}.
+Dimers D2 and D4 represent two distinct dimer behaviours in Y6 crystal.
+We show their Jablonski diagram alongside the monomer in Fig.~\ref{Jablonski}.

-Firstly, this figure shows that for D2 dimer the two lowest in energy singlet states are CT states followed by two higher in energy FE states, while for the D4 dimer all four lowest energy singlet states are mixed CT-FE states.
-The very large dependence of the FE-CT mixing in the singlet states on the type of dimer is shown explicitly by examining $\omega_{CT}$ in the supplementary information (Figs. \ref{excited_properties} and \ref{excited_properties_2}).
-By contrast, figure \ref{Jablonski} shows that for both dimers the four lowest in energy triplet states are FE states followed by two higher in energy CT states.
-Again, in the supplementary information we show (in figures \ref{excited_properties} and \ref{excited_properties_2}) that the triplet states FE-CT mixing has a much smaller dependence on the type of dimer than the singlet states.
-We also find the extent of delocalisation of the excited states probed by $\omega_{PR}$ is much more dependent on the dimer in the triplet FE states, where $\omega_{PR}\simeq 2$ in the D2 dimer to $\omega_{PR} \simeq 1$ in the D4 dimer, than the singlet FE states with $\omega_{PR} \sim 2$.
+In the D2 dimer the two lowest-in-energy singlet states are CT states followed by two higher-in-energy FE states, while for the D4 dimer all four lowest energy singlet states are mixed CT-FE states.
+The strong dependence of the FE-CT mixing in the singlet states on the class of dimer is shown explicitly by examining $\omega_{CT}$ in the supplementary information (Figs. \ref{excited_properties} and \ref{excited_properties_2}).
+By contrast, the four lowest-in-energy triplet states are FE states, followed by two higher-in-energy CT states. in the supplementary information we show (in figures \ref{excited_properties} and \ref{excited_properties_2}) that the triplet state FE-CT mixing has a much smaller dependence on the type of dimer than the singlet states.
+We find that the extent of delocalisation of the triplet excited states, as probed by $\omega_{PR}$, is $\omega_{PR}\simeq 2$ in the D2 dimer to $\omega_{PR} \simeq 1$ in the D4 dimer, whereas singlet states are consistently delocalised ($\omega_{PR} \sim 2$).

-Additionally, figure \ref{Jablonski} shows that the triplet CT states of both dimers lie higher in energy than the singlet CT state/mixed CT-FE states.
-This arises because singlet CT states, which lie lower in energy than the singlet FE states, are stabilised by this mixing.
-In contrast, triplet CT states are de-stabilised by the mixing as they are higher in energy than the corresponding triplet FE states.
-Similar behaviour was previously observed for the interfacial states of Y6:ZR1 dimer by Miao, Han and Yi\cite{miao2024energetic}, where it was proposed that the significant CT-FE mixing was the cause of the singlet-triplet inversion.
-The inversion of singlet/triplet interfacial CT states has been highlighted as an important factor for reducing energy loss in Y6 OPVs.
+The triplet CT states of both dimers lie higher in energy than the singlet CT state/mixed CT-FE states.
+This is because the singlet CT states, are stabilised by this mixing.
+In contrast, triplet CT states are de-stabilised to higher energy states.
+Similar behaviour is observed in interfacial dimers of Y6:ZR1\cite{miao2024energetic}, where it was proposed that significant CT-FE mixing causes singlet-triplet inversion.
+This inversion of singlet/triplet interfacial CT states has been hypothesised to reduce recombination in Y6 OPVs.